-Alternative 3 would create the greatest number of jobs during the construction period, at 162,000 annual job years in the RSA when considering direct, indirect, and induced jobs.
-Alternatives 1 and 2 would follow, resulting in the creation of 157,900 and 154,600 annual job years, respectively.
-Alternative 5 would result in the smallest number of jobs, as it would create 154,300 annual job years.
+Alternative 3 would create the greatest number of jobs during the construction period, at 157,100 annual job years in the RSA when considering direct, indirect, and induced jobs.
+Alternatives 5 and 1 would follow, resulting in the creation of 153,800 and 152,400 annual job years, respectively.
+Alternative 2 would result in the smallest number of jobs, as it would create 150,100 annual job years.

-The CCNM Design Option would add 400 annual job years and the Refined CCNM Design Option would add 5,000 annual job years to any of the B-P Build Alternatives jobs estimates shown in Table 3.18-A-4.
+The CCNM Design Option would not affect the construction jobs estimates, but the Refined CCNM Design Option would add 6,800 annual job years to any of the B-P Build Alternatives jobs estimates shown in Table 3.18-A-4.